-Social development theory was introduced in 1920s by Lev Vygotsky.
+Social development theory was introduced in 1920s by Lev Vygotsky, whose theory is according to some the origin of social constructivism1).
 This theory, sometimes also called cultural-history theory or social constructivism gives a framework for cognitive development in children and argues that the key role in cognition development lies in social interactions.
-In his own words.
+In his own words,

 • "every function in the child's cultural development appears twice: first, on the social level, and later, on the individual level; first, between people (interpsychological) and then inside the child (intrapsychological).
 This applies equally to voluntary attention, to logical memory, and to the formation of concepts.
-All the higher functions originate as actual relationships between individuals"1).
+All the higher functions originate as actual relationships between individuals"2).